-Dr. Mlynarczyk is in her second year of sub-specialty training in Maternal-Fetal Medicine at Eastern Virginia Medical School.
+Dr. Mlynarczyk is in her third year of sub-specialty training in Maternal-Fetal Medicine at Eastern Virginia Medical School.

 Margaret graduated from Medical University of Lublin, Poland with MD/Ph.D. degree and moved to the United States in 2000 as a postdoc fellow.
 She was involved in basic science research on chronic hypoxia in pregnancy for several years at the Center for Perinatal Biology, Loma Linda University, in Loma Linda, California.
 In 2008, she started her Ob/Gyn residency training at Loma Linda University Medical Center and in 2011 matched with the MFM Fellowship program at EVMS.
 Margaret has several research interests, including IUGR, prediction and prevention of preterm labor, maternal medical complications in pregnancy, and prenatal ultrasound.

 Dr. Romary is in her second year of sub-speciality training in Maternal-Fetal Medicine at Eastern Virginia Medical School in July 2013.